-The Company provides equal opportunity to all employees in working under the rules, regulations, notifications, and orders of the Company.
+The Company promotes and gives importance to diversity (DEI Culture) and creates understanding of violence in the workplace (workplace violation awareness) through training and also provides equal opportunity to all employees in working under the rules, regulations, notifications, and orders of the Company.
 The Company treats the employees' personal information confidentially and shall neither send nor distribute such information to any irrelevant person nor disclose personal information without consent of the owner.
 The Company also supports and respects the protection of human rights by not violating any human rights such as forced labor, unfair dismissal, and the use of child labor.
+In the past year, there were no complaints regarding human rights violations.